 Some life insurance companies allow you to keep your payoff in a retained asset account, from which you can take money out as needed.
 Similar to a bank account, the account bears interest and allows you to withdraw money whenever you want.
 While any interest gained might be taxable, the initial insurance payout is tax-free.

 After the beneficiary files a claim, life insurers usually require 14 to 60 days to pay out the death benefit.
-This is because they need to validate the beneficiaries’ identities and check the policy conditions and the policyholder’s death certificate.
+This is because they need to validate the beneficiaries’ identities and verify the policy conditions and policyholder’s death certificate.

 The defined death benefit of a life insurance policy is normally paid out.
-However, if the policyholder took out a loan against the cash value of the policy or employed a life insurance rider, the death benefit may be less, particularly in whole life or other permanent life plans.
+The death benefit may be reduced if the policyholder borrowed against the policy’s cash value or employed a rider.
+This is particularly in whole life or other permanent life plans.

 Although life insurance payouts are often tax-free, there are some circumstances in which taxes can be due.
 These consist of estate tax, interest income, and the Goodman triangle.
-The interest component of the death benefit can be subject to income tax if it accrues interest before distribution.
+The interest component of the death benefit can be subject to income tax if it accrues interest prior to distribution.

-The death benefit can get a gift and is subject to gift tax if the policyholder, insured, and beneficiary are three distinct individuals.
-The payout may be taxable to the policyholder’s estate and potentially subject to estate taxes.
-This is if it is made to their estate instead of a designated beneficiary.
+The death benefit can be deemed a gift and subject to gift tax if the policyholder, insured, and beneficiary are three distinct individuals.
+The payout may be taxable to the policyholder’s estate and potentially subject to estate taxes if it is made to their estate instead of a designated beneficiary.
 Beneficiaries can prepare for future tax obligations and offer tailored advice based on unique situations by being aware of these exceptions.

 How You Get Life Insurance Payouts